 Sports Wagering in South Dakota

 DEADWOOD, S.D.
-(11/03/2020) –We want to thank the voters of South Dakota for their support of Deadwood, not only today but for the last thirty years.
+(01/03/2020) –We continue to be grateful to the voters of South Dakota for their support of Deadwood gaming and are happy to announce that we are supporting SB 44, with its amendments, which is Governor Noem’s enabling legislation on allowing legal sports wagers in Deadwood.
 Giving Deadwood the tools it needs to stay competitive nationally as an integrated gaming destination with legal sports wagering is greatly appreciated.

 Deadwood will continue to uphold its promises to the people of South Dakota as great partners with South Dakota Departments of Tourism and Historic Preservation, along with our contributions to Deadwood Historic Preservation, Lawrence County, and area school districts and municipalities through gaming revenue taxes.

-We look forward to working with the legislature and the Governor to implement the voters’ wishes for legal sports wagering and hope to be accepting sports wagers by July 1st, 2021.
+We look forward to working with the legislature to get Senate Bill 44 passed so Governor Noem can sign it and we can implement the voters’ wishes for legal sports wagering.
+Hopefully, we will be able to accept sports wagers by late summer.

-Thank you again for your support of Deadwood and tribal gaming with your vote today.
+Thank you again for your support of Deadwood.

 PO Box 354